-Academic misconduct includes "presenting data that has been copied, falsified or in any way obtained improperly" (UniSA, 2022, p.43).
+Academic misconduct includes "presenting/submitting documents or data that are copied, falsified, or in any way obtained improperly" (University of South Australia, 2023, p.
+2).

-The data you collect and use in your assignments must be presented accurately, and honestly represent your research.
-It is academic misconduct when the data you present is:
+The information and/or data you collect and use in your assignments must be presented accurately, and honestly represent your research.
+It is academic misconduct when what you present or submit is:

 - copied - if the assignment asks for your research findings, it is your findings that must be presented, not data copied from another student or source

-- falsified - the data presented in your assignment must be the data you collected, and must not be modified; In some cases you may need to adapt the format of your data (e.g. put it into a table) to suit the task requirements
+- falsified - the information and data presented in your assignment must be what you collected, and must not be modified; In some cases you may need to adapt the format of your data (e.g. put it into a table) to suit the task requirements

-- obtained improperly - your data must be collected ethically.
+- obtained improperly - your information and data must be collected ethically.